 Leo Freeleagus - Popular Mess Steward and batman to some of the Squadron's most famous Commanding Officers.

-Merv Beck - 3SQN WW2 Armourer and later a distinguished Police Inspector.
+Merv Beck - 3SQN WW2 Armourer and later a distinguished Police Detective Inspector.

-Ken McRae MBE - 3 Squadron's esteemed Engineering Officer from The Battle of Gazala (1942) through to the end of the war in Italy (1945).
+Ken McRae MBE - 3 Squadron's esteemed Engineering Officer from the time of the Battle of Gazala (1942) through to the end of the war in Italy (1945).

 Ted Savage, Armourer on Tomahawk and Kittyhawk aircraft in Syria, Africa and Italy.